oliverwhk/tdd-kata-stringcalculator/Readme.md

 Support different delimiters
 1. to change a delimiter, the beginning of the string will contain a separate line that looks like this: `//[delimiter]\n[numbers…]` for example "//;\n1;2" should return three where the default delimiter is ';' .
 2. the first line is optional. all existing scenarios should still be supported

+## Task 5
+Calling Add with a negative number will throw an exception "negatives not allowed" - and the negative that was passed. if there are multiple negatives, show all of them in the exception message.